 - RFC 3327: About using Path Headers to identify intermediate Proxies in registrations

-At the time of publication of this post, I am part way through writing a series of articles that examine when and how Contact address fixing should be used in OpenSIPS.
-When these are published, I will add links here.
+At the start of 2021, I wrote a series of articles examining when and how Contact address fixing should be used in OpenSIPS.
+Here are the links:

 Please leave comments using the Comment facility below.
 Also, please consider using the Like buttons either at the start of the article (Facebook Recommendation) or just below (which is purely local so I can see which posts are most popular).
 Thanks.